Michael Skupin: Philippines

 In 2012, Skupin returned to Survivor for its 25th season.
 He was one of three previous medical evacuees returning to the game, along with Jonathan Penner (evacuated from Survivor: Micronesia) and Survivor: Samoa evacuee Russell Swan (no relation to Greg Swan, Skupin's friend and business partner).
 At the start, Skupin was assigned to the Tandang tribe.
 One of his tribemates was Lisa Whelchel, whom he recognized as one of the stars of the hit TV series The Facts of Life.

 Initially, his alliance included fellow tribemates R.C.
 Saint-Amour, Pete Yurkowski, and Abi-Maria Gomes.
 No one in this alliance was eliminated prior to the merge, as Tandang did not lose one single tribal immunity challenge.
 After the merge, on Day 22, Skupin teamed up with Whelchel, and five days later, the two of them agreed to form a new alliance with Denise Stapley and Malcolm Freberg.
-At the Final Five Tribal Council, the four of them were planning on voting out Gomes, who repeatedly called Skupin a "moron" in an attempt to convince him and the others to take her to the end as a sacrificial lamb, as Gomes was perceived as having no shot at getting any jury votes.
+At the Final Five Tribal Council, the four of them were planning on voting out Gomes, who repeatedly called Skupin a "moron" in an attempt to convince him to keep her as a sacrificial lamb, as her abrasive personality was perceived as easy to beat in a jury vote.
 Gomes was sent to the jury anyway, and at the Final Four immunity challenge, Skupin won immunity, and went on to join Whelchel and Stapley in voting out Freberg.

 At the Final Tribal Council, Skupin was berated by the jury for his perceived strategic and social ineptitude.
 In particular, he was asked by Jeff Kent whether he was the type of person who makes things happen, watches things happen, or wonders what happened.
 In addition, Carter Williams asked Skupin to tell the jury why he had decided to vote Williams out.
 In the end, Skupin received only one jury vote, from Williams.
 Whelchel also received one vote, while Stapley won the title of Sole Survivor with six votes.